Skip to main content

 Do I need to file a Hawaii return if I mostly live on Social Security?

 Often not, but do not assume.
-The 2025 N-11 instructions say a Hawaii resident age 65 or older generally must file if gross income subject to Hawaii tax is more than $6,688 if single or married filing separately, $8,712 if head of household, $11,088 if a qualifying surviving spouse, $12,232 if married filing jointly with one spouse 65 or older, or $13,376 if both spouses are 65 or older.
+A Hawaii resident age 65 or older generally must file if gross income subject to Hawaii tax is more than $6,688 if single or married filing separately, $8,712 if head of household, $11,088 if a qualifying surviving spouse, $12,232 if married filing jointly with one spouse 65 or older, or $13,376 if both spouses are 65 or older.
 Even if you are under those amounts, filing may still be worth it for credits or refunds.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official tax, legal, or financial advice.
-Individual outcomes cannot be guaranteed.
+Individual results depend on the official rules and documents.

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.